Tarcísio Motta: Early life and career

 Born in Petrópolis, Motta began his political career in political activism with Pastoral da Juventude, a Catholic social service organization.
 In 1998, he graduated with a history degree from Fluminense Federal University (UFF), having afterwards also completing masters and doctorate degrees at the same institution.

 He was a teacher at a public municipal school in Duque de Caxias, and also taught at a state school.
 He was the director of the Duque de Caxias Center of the State Union of Educational Professionals (Sepe), and afterwards came to be the state director of the union between 2006 and 2012.
-He went on to be a teacher at a private school and a substitute professor at UFF.
+He went on to be a teacher at a private school and a substitute professor at the Fluminense Federal University.
 In the years after, he became a teacher at Colégio Pedro II.

 Motta helped to establish and would remain with PSOL.
 With the party, he ran to be governor in both 2014 and 2018, reaching 5th and 3rd place respectively.
 In the 2016 municipal elections in Rio de Janeiro, he was elected as a councilman, being the most voted candidate.
 In 2020, he was reelected councilman with 86,243 votes, the most voted candidate.
 From 2016 to 2018, he was the president of the state's PSOL branch, and was the municipal director of the party in Rio de Janeiro.

 Motta is married and has 3 children.